COVID19PVI/data/README.md

 ## Outreach & Education

-A set of High School lesson plans, "Examining Risk Factors Associated With COVID-19 Using the Pandemic Vulnerability Index" has been developed by NIEHS [COVID-19 PVI Lesson Plans](https://www.niehs.nih.gov/health/scied/teachers/covid-19/index.cfm).
+A set of High School lesson plans, "Examining Risk Factors Associated With COVID-19 Using the Pandemic Vulnerability Index", has been developed by NIEHS [COVID-19 PVI Lesson Plans](https://www.niehs.nih.gov/health/scied/teachers/covid-19/index.cfm).

+## Additional Resources

+The COVID-19 Pandemic Vulnerability Index (PVI) Dashboard is mirrored as a 'Unique Populations' resource as part of the [CDC COVID Data Tracker] (https://covid.cdc.gov/covid-data-tracker/#pandemic-vulnerability-index)

 ## Citation